lukaszsobala/bvm/README.md

 ![BVM](https://raw.githubusercontent.com/Botspot/bvm/refs/heads/main/resources/graphics/icon-128.png)
 ## Botspot Virtual Machine - Windows 11 QEMU KVM on ARM Linux
 ![20250304_01h53m41s_grim](https://github.com/user-attachments/assets/7b368dad-eb80-4579-be2e-12a737819f24)
+The Pi 5 just became a much more capable desktop replacement.
+[See how I'm using BVM for class.](https://github.com/Botspot/bvm/discussions/39)
-It's ready for beta testers.
-Please [report](https://github.com/Botspot/bvm/issues) good and bad results.
-Do not assume I am already aware of an issue, unless you can find it in [Issues](https://github.com/Botspot/bvm/issues), in which case please comment with something like "I'm having this problem too."
+Please [report](https://github.com/Botspot/bvm/issues) issues.
+Do not assume I am already aware of an issue, unless you can find an existing issue report, in which case please comment with something like "I'm having this problem too."

 ### What to expect:
 - A full Windows 11 ARM virtual machine on ARM Linux.
 Thanks to [KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine), this uses virtualization instead of emulation, resulting in no significant speed difference compared to installing Windows directly.